How Economic Policies Shape the Future of Startups & Side Hustles

 Inflation affects everything—from the cost of materials to rent and wages.
 For startups and side hustlers, rising costs can:

-- Lower consumer spending power, reducing demand for products or services.
+• Lower consumer spending power reduces demand for products or services.

 Tip: Entrepreneurs should monitor economic trends, diversify income streams, and adjust pricing models to stay profitable in uncertain markets.

-- Explore Alternative Funding: Look into grants, micro-loans, and non-traditional sources.
+3. Explore Alternative Funding: Look into grants, microloans, and non-traditional sources.

 Adaptability is Key to Entrepreneurial Success